spky/pancad/docs/source/usage.rst

 3. The distances between the top/bottom and left/right pairs of lines.
 4. The bottom left corner to the sketch's origin point.

-We'll need the :func:`~PanCAD.geometry.constraints.make_constraint` method and a PanCAD enumeration called a :class:`~PanCAD.geometry.constants.ConstraintReference` to fully constrain the lines using the strategy above.
-ConstraintReferences tell PanCAD which part of the geometry you want to constrain, such as 'the end point of this line segment' (equivalent to :class:`~PanCAD.geometry.constants.ConstraintReference.END`\) or 'the line of this line segment' (equivalent to :class:`~PanCAD.geometry.constants.ConstraintReference.CORE`\ ).
+We'll need the :func:`~pancad.geometry.constraints.make_constraint` method and a pancad enumeration called a :class:`~pancad.geometry.constants.ConstraintReference` to fully constrain the lines using the strategy above.
+ConstraintReferences tell pancad which part of the geometry you want to constrain, such as 'the end point of this line segment' (equivalent to :class:`~pancad.geometry.constants.ConstraintReference.END`\) or 'the line of this line segment' (equivalent to :class:`~pancad.geometry.constants.ConstraintReference.CORE`\ ).
 We'll also need to add in the side length we defined earlier and define its unit as millimeters.

 .. literalinclude:: tutorials/how_do_i_make_a_freecad_file.py